TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 Here, $$ \beta_{ij} $$ is a vector of coefficients that describes how the variables in $$ z_t $$ influence the transition from regime $$ i $$ to regime $$ j $$.

-Inside each regime, the price anomalies still follow a regime-specific AR(1) process:
+Inside each regime, the price anomalies can still follow a regime-specific AR(1) process:

 $$
 X_t = \mu_s + \phi_s (X_{t-1} - \mu_s) + \sigma_s \varepsilon_t,